 The discussion here summarizes syntax only for the most common password-assignment statements.
-For complete details on other possibilities, see CREATE USER Syntax, ALTER USER Syntax, GRANT Syntax, and SET PASSWORD Syntax.
+For complete details on other possibilities, see CREATE USER Statement, ALTER USER Statement, GRANT Statement, and SET PASSWORD Statement.

-automatically hashes the password specified.
-An exception is
+described here, MySQL automatically hashes the password specified.

-PASSWORD that permit hashed values to be specified
+permits hashed values to be specified literally.
+For details, see

 To assign a password when you create a new account, use